LukasZahradnik/PyNeuraLogic/docs/language.rst

     Relation.h <= (Relation.b_one, Relation.b_n)

+Rules in PyNeuraLogic, serve mainly for describing the model's architecture - the template for computation graphs.
 A rule consists of two parts - the head and the body.
 The head is an arbitrary atom followed by implication (:code:`<=`) and the body that is formed from a tuple of :code:`n` atoms.

 When there is only one atom in the body, we can omit the tuple and insert the atom directly.